Energy Landscape Structure of Small Graph Isomorphism Under Variational Optimization: Introduction

 \section{Introduction}

+The graph isomorphism problem holds a special place in theoretical computer science because it sits in a gray area of computational complexity.
+While not known to be NP-complete, it is also not proven to be solvable in polynomial time, and Babai’s breakthrough result \cite{babai2016graph} established a quasi-polynomial time classical algorithm — a landmark in complexity theory.
+Beyond its foundational role, the problem appears in diverse areas such as molecular similarity in chemistry, protein interaction networks in biology, and structural equivalence in social networks \cite{shehab24, rinq25}.
+These applications underscore both the theoretical depth and the practical importance of efficient quantum approaches.
-Hybrid quantum classical algorithms have emerged as a leading strategy to obtain quantum advantage in Noisy Intermediate Scale Quantum (NISQ) devices \cite{Preskill2018quantumcomputingin}.
-One can mention variational quantum algorithms (VQAs) , where the cost function is evaluated in the quantum circuit whose parameters are optimized by classical methods.
-The main advantage of VQAs is that they provide a general framework for a class of problems \cite{2021} \cite{10.3389/fphy.2014.00005}.
-Typically in VQA the goal is to find a quantum state, which minimizes the energy of a problem Hamiltonian.
-Variational Quantum Eigensolver (VQE) \cite{2014} , and Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum} are among the most remarkable examples of VQAs.

-Meanwhile, quantum annealing (QA) provides us with an alternate way to enable quantum-enhanced information processing with the same areal application as VQAs.
-The key difference between VQAs and QA is that the former is a gate-based computation, and the latter is quantum-fluctuation-based computation exploiting quantum mechanical effects such as tunneling and entanglement.
-Quantum Annealers are relatively easier to build and have significantly more qubits than gate-based quantum devices.
-Physical qubits in Quantum Annealers are also not equivalent to the ones in gate-based quantum devices \cite{2018}.
+Hybrid quantum-classical algorithms have emerged as a leading strategy to obtain quantum advantage in Noisy Intermediate Scale Quantum (NISQ) devices \cite{kyriienko25, cerezo25, glass25, 10313751, trev_ieee, 2021, Preskill2018quantumcomputingin}.
+In particular, variational quantum algorithms (VQAs), which provide a general framework for tackling important classes of problems, involve quantum circuits whose parameters are are optimized by classical optimisation techniques \cite{pulse21}.
+Typically in VQAs, like the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014} and Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum}, the goal is to find a quantum state which minimizes the energy of a problem Hamiltonian.
+Earlier, quantum annealing (QA) had enabled quantum-enhanced information processing for roughly the same areas of application as VQAs \cite{10.3389/fphy.2014.00005}.
+The key difference between VQAs and QA is that the former involves a gate-based computation, and the latter is quantum-fluctuation-based computation exploiting quantum mechanical effects such as tunneling and entanglement.
+Quantum Annealers are relatively easier to build and have significantly more qubits than gate-based quantum devices \cite{2018}.

-The concept of Quantum Annealing is based on the adiabatic theorem in physics, which involves slowly evolving the ground state of a physical system from the problem Hamiltonian of the system.
-Quantum annealing is the underlying principle for finding the ground state energy of a QUBO Problem.
-In Quantum Annealers, the problem Hamiltonian is represented as a Quadratic Unconstrained Binary Optimization (QUBO) problem \cite{Santoro_2006} \cite{domino2021quadratic} \cite{lewis2017quadratic}.
-QUBO problems can be easily converted to Ising formulations according to the needs of the problem.